difference between hiking and trekking

 Trekking also involves walking through mountainous regions, forests, and valleys.
 However, it is generally a longer and more challenging activity than hiking.
 As the terrain becomes more rugged, trekking requires more skills and specialized equipment such as hiking poles, a sleeping bag, a waterproof backpack, and sturdy trekking shoes.

-See also difference between an apostle and a disciple
+See also difference between dialect and language

 Trekking routes are often remote, and the trails are not as clearly marked as hiking trails.
 You will need to be more self-sufficient while trekking, carrying your own food, and water supplies.
 So while hiking can be done more casually, trekking calls for greater preparation, knowledge of the area, and an enthusiastic spirit.